CLiMBlab-Stanford/climbprep/README.md

 If you have a subset of steps you want to run, you can specify them as a space-delimited list using the `-j` option.

+For multisession projects, you can get big speedups from parallelizing certain steps (esp. `bidsify` and `clean`) across sessions, whereas other steps (e.g., `preprocess`, `model`, and `parcellate`) are global for the participant and cannot be parallelized across sessions.
+You can request session-parallelism with `make_jobs` by specifying the `-s` option, which you can use to specify specific sessions, or `-s all` to make a job for each separate session.
+The script will not let you use `-s` if your `-j` argument contains job types that cannot be parallized across sessions, so to use `-s`, you must break your steps up into separate jobs.

-Run the above with `-h` to see all available command line options.
+Run `make_jobs` with `-h` to see all available command line options.

 The result will be a collection of files with the suffix `*.pbs` (in the current working directory by default, although this can be configured),